thomarite/test-ci/README.md

 tests/test_sample2.py::test_answer3 PASSED
 ```

-Tox:
+# Tox

 Somehow if you add a new library to the requirements-dev file, it is not installed when running tox, so you need to remove .tox folder and then when running tox again, it will reinstall all libraries.

-JsonLib:
+# Json

-A bit painfule for python3.
+A bit painful for python3.
 Had to install "jsonrpclib-pelix" and disable ssl verification.
 All this just for "test_json" in Arista.